kamu-data/kamu-cli/docs/first_steps.md

 - `preprocess` (optional) - shaping the structured data and converting types into best suited form
 - `merge` - merging the new data from the source with the history of previously seen data

-Let's add it to our repository:
+Let's add it to our workspace:

 ```bash
 $ kamu add https://raw.githubusercontent.com/kamu-data/kamu-repo-contrib/master/ca.vancouver.opendata/ca.vancouver.opendata.schools.yaml